Santa Fe Public Schools

 Santa Fe Public Schools (SFPS) is a school district based in Santa Fe, New Mexico.
 Santa Fe Public Schools serves the city of Santa Fe, the communities of Tesuque and Eldorado, and the historic neighborhood of Agua Fria, and other communities with a total area of 1016 sqmi.
 The school district has a total of 31 schools: three high schools, three combined high/middle schools, three middle schools, and 21 elementary schools (of which five are community schools).

 History

 Stanley was formerly in the Santa Fe School District, which operated a school in Stanley, which in 1962 had 150 students.
 In 1962 that district's school board approved a plan to have the district moved to Moriarty Municipal Schools.
 Meanwhile Glorieta was to be moved to the Santa Fe district.
 The superintendent of the Santa Fe district advocated for closing the Stanley School because of the following reasons: was in close proximity to the one of Moriarty, that it would not be viable as an elementary only school if only the high school were closed, the poor physical state of the building and it was not meeting the academic benchmarks set by the state government of New Mexico.

-Larry Chavez began his term as superintendent in 2021.
+Hilario "Larry Chavez" began his term as superintendent in 2021.